Everything You Ever Wanted to Know about Built-InsJuly 5th, 2023 | by Elizabeth | Posted in built-ins, construction

 There are two qualifications…

 Have a window?
-Create a sunlit reading nook like we did in the Scruggs home!
+Create a sunlit reading nook like we did in my home!

 What is required in the design, planning and building of a built-in?

 The only thing required is an imagination!
 (That’s usually what limits us all, right??)